Nephrology: Organizations

 The world's first society of nephrology was the French 'Societe de Pathologie Renale'.
 Its first president was Jean Hamburger, and its first meeting was in Paris in February 1949.
 In 1959, Hamburger also founded the 'Société de Néphrologie', as a continuation of the older society.
-The UK's Renal Association was founded in 1950; the second society of nephrologists.
-Its first president was Arthur Osman and met for the first time, in London, on the 30th of March 1950.
+It is now called Francophone Society of Nephrology, Dialysis and Transplantation (SFNDT).
+The second society of nephrologists, the UK Kidney Association (UKKA) was founded in 1950, originally named the Renal Association.
+Its first president was Arthur Osman and met for the first time, in London, on 30 March 1950.
 The Società di Nefrologia Italiana was founded in 1957 and was the first national society to incorporate the phrase nephrologia (or nephrology) into its name.

 The word 'nephrology' appeared for the first time in a conference, on 1–4 September 1960 at the "Premier Congrès International de Néphrologie" in Evian and Geneva, the first meeting of the International Society of Nephrology (ISN, International Society of Nephrology).
 The first day (1.9.60) was in Geneva and the next three (2–4.9.60) were in Evian, France.
 The early history of the ISN is described by Robinson and Richet in 2005 and the later history by Barsoum in 2011.
 The ISN is the largest global society representing medical professionals engaged in advancing kidney care worldwide.
+It has an international office in Brussels, Belgium.

 In the US, founded in 1964, the National Kidney Foundation is a national organization representing patients and professionals who treat kidney diseases.
 Founded in 1966, the American Society of Nephrology (ASN) is the world's largest professional society devoted to the study of kidney disease.
 The American Nephrology Nurses' Association (ANNA), founded in 1969, promotes excellence in and appreciation of nephrology nursing to make a positive difference for patients with kidney disease.
 The American Association of Kidney Patients (AAKP) is a non-profit, patient-centric group focused on improving the health and well-being of CKD and dialysis patients.
 The National Renal Administrators Association (NRAA), founded in 1977, is a national organization that represents and supports the independent and community-based dialysis providers.
 The American Kidney Fund directly provides financial support to patients in need, as well as participating in health education and prevention efforts.
 ASDIN (American Society of Diagnostic and Interventional Nephrology) is the main organization of interventional nephrologists.
 Other organizations include CIDA, VASA etc. which deal with dialysis vascular access.
 The Renal Support Network (RSN) is a nonprofit, patient-focused, patient-run organization that provides non-medical services to those affected by chronic kidney disease (CKD).

-In the United Kingdom, UK National Kidney Federation and Kidney Care UK (previously known as British Kidney Patient Association, BKPA) represent patients, and the Renal Association represents renal physicians and works closely with the National Service Framework for kidney disease.
+In the United Kingdom, UK National Kidney Federation and Kidney Care UK (previously known as British Kidney Patient Association, BKPA) represent patients, and the UK Kidney Association used to represent renal physicians and worked closely with a previous NHS policy directive called a National Service Framework for kidney disease.

-There is an international office in Brussels, Belgium.